tsatria03/CookyCraze/docks/readme.txt

 Current rank: your current rank number.
 Current cookies: how many cookies you have right now.
+Cookies needed for next rank: how many cookies are required to reach the next rank.
+Current balance: how much money you currently have.
+Cookie sell price: the current price per cookie as set in the game settings.
-Coins per sell: how much money you would earn if you sold your entire current cookie stockpile right now.
+Earnings per sell: how much money you would earn if you sold your entire current cookie stockpile right now.
 Updates live as your cookie count changes.
-Cookies needed for next rank: how many cookies are required to reach the next rank.
-Current coins: how much money you currently have.
 Prestige level: how many times you have prestiged.
 Starts at 0 on a fresh save.
 Prestige reward condition: describes what you need to complete to receive a reward on your next prestige, based on the require_all setting in quests.table.